Thumimku/DiagnosticsTool/README.md

 ### PostActionExecutors

-Currently zipFileexecutor is the only one post action executor which used to file the diagnostics reults folder.
+Currently ZipFileExecutor is the only one post action executor which used to file the diagnostics reults folder.

 ### RegexTree and RegexNode

 ![alt text](https://github.com/Thumimku/DiagnosticsTool/blob/master/img/RegexTree.jpg "Logo Title Text 1")

+Regex Tree is built up in tool start up phase.
+It used as a static memory.
+Json file configuration is given below.

 ## Extensibility

+*User can extend the tree by adding nodes by giving proper regex as path.
+*User can add one or more diagnostic action executors to both leaf nodes and non leaf nodes.
+*User can add one or more regex pattern as path between parent node and child node.\
+*User can add ActionExecutors.

 ## Current Progress

-- Application can detect error logs in real time and write it in a seperate file for further research.
-- Whenever error detected application do `Thread Dump` and save thread dumps in same folder of log line.
-- Finally application zip the entire folder of error log and thread dumps.

 ## How to Configure Json File

 ## How to run

+*Clone the project
+*Build the project using maven clean install
+*Go to OnBoardDiagnostics/org.wso2.carbon.diagnostics.application/target
+*run jar file

 ## Run the Application